LouisCE/warrior-path/README.md

 The primary font families chosen for Warrior Path Martial Arts are [Inter](https://fonts.google.com/specimen/Inter "Inter") and [Macondo](https://fonts.google.com/specimen/Macondo "Macondo").
 - **Inter** is a modern, highly legible sans-serif typeface that ensures clarity for all body text across devices.
 - **Macondo** is a decorative, handwritten-style font used for headings to reflect the spirited, traditional identity of martial arts.
-This combination creates a balance between readability and stylistic flair that aligns with the ethos of Warrior Path — discipline and fun.
+This combination creates a balance between readability and stylistic flair that aligns with the ethos of Warrior Path, discipline and fun.

 ### Colour Scheme